manbearshark/ConversationRelay-LiveChat-Bedrock-Fargate/README.md

 ## Local Deployment

+For this application, state is managed in DynamoDB.
 The local Docker instance will still need to call out to DynamoDB and Bedrock in the cloud.

 When developing locally, you will need to supply a WSS and HTTPS endpoint for Twilio to reach your local machine.